sebleblanc/python-rivendell/README.md

 There is a utility provided with the package, named "utils/normalize.py", which can be used to normalize the audio level (loudness) of multiple carts in a row.
-It can either work in a destructive (edit cuts in place) or non-destructive way (modify play_gain value in database).
+It can either work in a destructive (edit cuts in place, currently not implemented) or non-destructive way (modify play_gain value in database).